HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 #### How to Read Mapping Tables and Transform Steps?

-The header row of the mapping table provides links to the respective profiles in FHIR (e.g. **[US Core AllergyIntolerance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-allergyintolerance.html)**) and templates in C-CDA (e.g. **[Allergy Intolerance observation](http://hl7.org/cda/stds/ccda/draft1/StructureDefinition-2.16.840.1.113883.10.20.22.4.7.html)**)and specifies the "base" that each of the rows will build one.
+The header row of the mapping table provides links to the respective profiles in FHIR (e.g. **[US Core AllergyIntolerance](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-allergyintolerance.html)**) and templates in C-CDA (e.g. **[Allergy Intolerance observation](http://hl7.org/cda/stds/ccda/draft1/StructureDefinition-2.16.840.1.113883.10.20.22.4.7.html)**)and specifies the "base" that each of the rows will build on.
 All FHIR elements use a simplified dot notation and the CDA elements use simplified slash notation.
-Always use the underlying standards, provided via header row links, to ensure conformance when building FHIR resource or C-CDA clinical documents.
+Always use the underlying standards, provided via header row links, to ensure conformance when building FHIR resources or C-CDA clinical documents.

 Rather than repeating cardinality, conformance, and other criteria from FHIR Resources or a C-CDA templates defined outside this implementaiton guide, external references are shown in tables as bold hyperlinks (e.g. **[US Core Patient](https://build.fhir.org/ig/HL7/US-Core/StructureDefinition-us-core-patient.html)** or **[C-CDA US Realm Header](http://hl7.org/cda/stds/ccda/draft1/StructureDefinition-2.16.840.1.113883.10.20.22.1.1.html)**).
-Unbold links refer to guidance contained within this guide (e.g. [CDA ↔ FHIR Name, Address, and Telecom mapping](mappingGuidance.html#name-address-telecom))
+Unbolded links refer to guidance contained within this guide (e.g. [CDA ↔ FHIR Name, Address, and Telecom mapping](mappingGuidance.html#name-address-telecom)).

 The "Transform Steps" column of the table will provide guidance for mapping content between C-CDA and FHIR, those steps will be listed in the following order: